rpmuller/ePubs/WP1.md

 the rise of industrialism, with a scientific technique very different from traditional culture.
-A third cause was popular education, which conferred the power to read and write, but did not confer culture; this enabled a new type of demagogue to practise a new type of propaganda, as seen in the dictatorships.
+A third cause was popular education, which conferred the power to read and write, but did not confer culture; this enabled a new type of demagogue to practice a new type of propaganda, as seen in the dictatorships.

 Both for good and evil, therefore, the day of the cultured